Install SpinDB

 -- Step 3: Validate the constraint (table scan, but with a weaker lock)

-ALTER TABLE users VALIDATE CONSTRAINT users_email_not_null;This is the same two-phase pattern that has existed for CHECK and FOREIGN KEY constraints, but NOT NULL didn't support it until now.
-If you run zero-downtime deployments, this removes a significant pain point.
+ALTER TABLE users VALIDATE CONSTRAINT users_email_not_null;Same two-phase pattern that's existed for CHECK and FOREIGN KEY, but NOT NULL didn't support it until now.
+If you run zero-downtime deployments, this is a big deal.

 B-tree Skip Scan

-A subtle but impactful optimization.
-Previously, a composite B-tree index was only useful if your query filtered on the leading column(s).
-PostgreSQL 18 can now "skip" through distinct values of the leading column to reach the columns you are filtering on.
+Subtle but impactful.
+Previously, a composite B-tree index only helped if your query filtered on the leading column(s).
+PostgreSQL 18 can now skip through distinct values of the leading column to reach what you're actually filtering on.

 CREATE TABLE sales (